evonnela/capstone/README.md

 The key components of our Software Architecture are the following:
-● Reading Comprehension Quiz (Multiple choice & short-answer format) ● Character/Avatar Building Activity
-● Book Reading View (with highlighting, annotating, font size/color adjustments) ● Profile Page (stores user progress and avatar details) ● Homepage/Library (to select books)
-● Marketplace (where users can redeem points for accessories) ● Bookmark/Progress Bar
+Reading Comprehension Quiz (Multiple choice & short-answer format), Character/Avatar Building Activity, Book Reading View (with highlighting, annotating, font size/color adjustments), Profile Page (stores user progress and avatar details), Homepage/Library (to select books), Marketplace (where users can redeem points for accessories), Bookmark/Progress Bar